bigfirellc/wezzer/readme.md

 By default, wezzer will geolocate your computer by looking up your IP address, using [ipgetter](https://github.com/phoemur/ipgetter).
 It then looks up your latitude and longitude based on that IP, using [python-geoip](https://pythonhosted.org/python-geoip/), and uses those coordinates to query the NOAA's API for your local weather.
 Run without any options, wezzer will display 6 hours of hourly forecasts, and 3 days worth of extended forecasts.

 ### Commandline Options
 wezzer can be run with a handful of commandline options to adjust your experience.
-Use `-h` or `--help` for a full list of options.
+Use `--help` for a full list of options.

  ```commandline
  ./wezzer.py --help